js05212/PyTorch-for-NPN/README.md

 It is a class of probabilistic neural networks that treat both weights and neurons as distributions rather than just points in high-dimensional space.
 Distributions are first-citizens in the networks.
 The design allows distributions to feedforward and backprop across the network.
 Given an input data point, NPN will output a predicted distribution with information on both the prediction and uncertainty.

+NPN can be used either independently or as a building block for [Bayesian Deep Learning](http://wanghao.in/paper/TKDE16_BDL.pdf) (BDL).

 Note that this is the code for Gaussian NPN to run on the MNIST and Boston Housing datasets.
 For Gamma NPN or Poisson NPN please go to the other repo.